wp-plugins/jquery-colorbox/readme.txt

 Includes <a href="http://colorpowered.com/colorbox/">ColorBox</a> 1.3.15 jQuery plugin from Jack Moore.
-Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library version 1.4.2 bundled with WordPress 3.0.
-Works with jQuery 1.4.4 and 1.3.2 bundled with Wordpress 2.9 too.
+Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library version 1.4 bundled with WordPress 3.x.
+Also works with jQuery 1.3.2 bundled with Wordpress 2.9.
 The picture I used for the screenshots was designed by <a href="http://wallpapers.vintage.it/">Davide Vicariotto</a>

 == Installation ==